 The Regional Transportation Plan calls for fixed-route service within the Metropolitan Area to be provided by FAX, with financial participation from the City of Clovis and Fresno County for service to non-Fresno City residents within FAX's service area.
 Demand responsive Handy Ride service is provided through FAX under contract with National Express Transit (NEXT).
-The Short-Range Transit Plan (SRTP) for the FCMA sets forth the specific service implementation plan for the five-year fiscal period from 2024-2028 and was adopted on June 29, 2023.
+The Short-Range Transit Plan (SRTP) for the FCMA sets forth the specific service implementation plan for the five-year fiscal period from 2026-2030 and is expected to be adopted on June 26, 2025.
 It is this SRTP that implements the near-term service goals and objectives of the Regional Transportation Plan.